 Tips for Visiting

-- Plan for the Drum Performance: Check the schedule to catch the live drum show, typically held several times a day.
+- Plan for the Drum Performance: Check the schedule to catch the live drum show.
+They are held several times a day, so if you miss one don’t just heard out thinking it’s done for the day.

-- Visit Both Towers: A combined ticket is more economical.
-Each tower offers unique historical insights.
+- Visit Both Towers: A combined ticket is more economical because each tower actually has different historical experiences for you to view.

 - Bella & Drum Towers Gifts Shop: You can also visit this gift shop where you can purchase some souvenirs to remember these landmarks.

-- Pastry Shop: There is also a pastries shop were you can grab some refreshments.
+- Pastry Shop: There is also a pastries shop were you can grab some refreshments and you shouldd really treat yourself after all that walking!

 Nearby Attractions